mikeemorales/The_Aquascape/README.md

  ## Deployment

  This site is deployed through Github Pages directly through the master branch.
-As I work on this project at work and from home, I have installed the github desktop application to push commits and to clone repositories whenever I'm at a different location.
+As I work on this project at work and from home, I have installed the github desktop application to push commits whenever I'm at a different location.
 A link has been provided at the top of this document to view the website.

  ## Credits